birukindrias/Mvcpt-php-mvc-framwork/README.md

 # Mvcpt-php-mvc-framwork
-Mvcpt is a PHP mvc framwork build to make developement fast it includes migrations routing styling with tailwindcss and other functionality it also come with built in login and sign up functionality. push your thought on the project.
+:fast_forward: Mvcpt is a PHP mvc framwork build to make developement fast it includes migrations routing styling with tailwindcss and other functionality it also come with built in login and sign up functionality. push your thought on the project.